 Planners can use the free project milestone template to visualize the sequence of events they need to achieve, from which they can build more comprehensive plans for reaching each milestone.
 The timeline can be updated with your own milestones by manually adding them to the template with PowerPoint.

 The milestone chart template was created with the milestone chart maker from Office Timeline.
 Office Timeline is a free plug-in for PowerPoint users.
-Use the free version to create a simple milestone chart or the advanced Pro+ Edition to add tasks or multi-level swimlanes if you need to show them.
+Using its free 14-day trial, you can create a simple milestone chart or even add tasks and multi-level swimlanes, if necessary.
 The Office Timeline add-in will quickly edit the styles, shapes, colors and design of any of the objects on the milestone chart.

 Let’s answer some frequently asked questions when it comes to creating milestone charts.